 - The oldest and most outspreaded type of wool weaving is the striped carpet.
 Deployed horizontally, sometimes the wall carpets become genuine calendars on which the days and the nights of the week are inserted, the good days and the bad days, the working days and the days of fast or celebration.
 In the same way the shepherds scratch time lapses on wooden sticks used also as counting tools.

 - Another type of design motifs on the ancient romanian carpets is a uniform composition of inscribed lozenges with straight or herring-bone margins.
-Their origin and meaning seem to be the adoration of the sun, as they are called sunwheels.
 They are to be found in Maramures and Muntenia.

 - In Banat and Maramureş regions, they used to weave wall carpets in panels; on the surface of those they used to represent either geometrical forms or vegetal, zoomorphic or even anthropomorphic motifs.
 In Banat, the carpets are made în a technique mixing the Kelim type with the Karamani way of weaving each form independently.

 - In Oltenia and Northern Moldavia, the wall carpets were bigger and woven in the technique of gobelins, on a vertical loom.
 Conceived as tapestry compositions, running in a vertical direction (Moldavia) or centered inside a multiple frame (Oltenia), those splendid creations are visibly marked – in Moldavia – by ancient French verdures, or – in Oltenia – by an exotic, oriental world.”